paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

   (A) to comply with agreements with foreign governments requiring the United States to purchase supplies from foreign sources for the purposes of offsetting sales made by the United States Government or United States firms under approved programs serving defense requirements; or

-  (B) in furtherance of agreements with foreign governments in which both such governments agree to remove barriers to purchases of supplies produced in the other country or services performed by sources of the other country; and
+  (B) in furtherance of agreements with qualifying foreign governments in which both such governments agree to remove barriers to purchases of supplies produced in the other country or services performed by sources of the other country; and

 (2) any such agreement with a foreign government complies, where applicable, with the requirements of section 36 of the Arms Export Control Act ([22 U.S.C.
 2776](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2776&num=0&edition=prelim)) and with [section 2457 of this title](./chapter-145-cataloging-and-standardization.md#section-2457).